 - 5 mistakes that prevent freelance writers earning enough - August 4, 2019

-If you’re a service based business without any means of lead capture on your website, then you’re probably allowing many prospective clients to slip away.
+If you’re a service based business, you need to generate leads.
+But if you have no means of lead capture on your website, or for other lead generating activities, you’re probably allowing many prospective clients to slip away.
 Perhaps you’ve come across the term ‘lead capture’ while reading up on content marketing, but aren’t quite sure what sort of difference it would make to your business, or how you would implement it.
 Let’s take a look at what lead capture is, what the benefits are, and what’s involved in doing it.